captainrossome/PHPAzureStorage/README.md

 4. Upload source code via FTP
 5. Install Composer for Laravel App
   a) Under the Web App Options click Extensions > ADD (to add an Extension)
-  b) Select Composer in the Choose Extension Blade (blade: a portal page that opens horizontally).
+  b) Select "Composer" in the Choose Extension Blade (blade: a portal page that opens horizontally).
   c) Click OK in the Accept legal terms blade.
   d) Click OK in the Add extension blade.
 6. Setup Application Settings